Man and woman discussion laptop

 With HMRC’s focus on transfer pricing, multinationals can expect more rigorous scrutiny of their tax arrangements.
 This means companies need to ensure their transfer pricing policies are robust and well-documented.

 For UK businesses, engaging with HMRC and other tax authorities through APAs and MAPs offers a strategic way to avoid double taxation and resolve transfer pricing disputes quickly.
-These tools are becoming more essential in managing international operations smoothly, particularly in light of ongoing changes to global tax regulations.
+These tools are becoming more essential in managing international operations smoothly, particularly considering ongoing changes to global tax regulations.

 What actions should UK businesses take?